-Reuters Publishes Story Of Myanmar Massacre, After 2 Journalists Arrested
+Reuters Publishes Story Of Myanmar Massacre After 2 Journalists Arrested

 The journalists' detention has prompted outcry from governments and human rights groups around the world.
 Reuters says the two men are innocent of wrongdoing and were arrested for doing their jobs, as "journalists who perform a crucial role in shedding light on issues of global interest."

-Wa Lone, Kyaw Soe Oo, Simon Lewis and Antoni Slodkowski describe how, in early September, paramilitary troops and Buddhist villagers tied 10 men together and killed them with machetes and gunfire.
+Wa Lone, Kyaw Soe Oo, Simon Lewis and Antoni Slodkowski describe how in early September, paramilitary troops and Buddhist villagers tied 10 men together and killed them with machetes and gunfire.

 For months, the persecuted Rohingya Muslim minority group in Myanmar has been targeted in a wave of violence that the United States has denounced as "ethnic cleansing."
-In a single month, more than 6,700 Rohingya Muslims were killed in Rakhine State, where the conflict erupted, according to Doctors Without Borders.
+In a single month, more than 6,700 Rohingya Muslims were killed in Rakhine state, where the conflict erupted, according to Doctors Without Borders.

 Hundreds of thousands of refugees have fled the violence, setting up in makeshift shelters in camps in Bangladesh.
 The conditions in those camps are dire, as NPR's Jason Beaubien has been reporting.